mhbeals/scissorsandpaste/Individual MD Entries/1817-01-08_Aberdeen Journal_358.md

                     round his own, called to the Chief next in command, who immediately approached him.
-His conference was short and decisive–he first pointed to the cord that encircled the neck of his son, and then to the other which he had entwined around his own.
+His conference was short and decisive–he first pointed to the cord that encircled the neck of his son, and then to the other which he had entwined round his own.
 "These strangers are doomed to death," said he, "by my chiefs and my people: and it is not fit that I, who am their King, should live to see so vile a deed perpetrated.– Let my child and myself be strangled before it is performed; and then it never will be said that we sanctioned, even with our eyesight, the destruction of these unoffending people."
-The magnanimity of such a conduct could not do less than produce, even in the mind of the unenlightened savage, a paroxysm of surprise, mingled with a sentiment of admiration, in which the untaught man may possibly excel his fellow creature, whose conceptions are moulded by tenets calculated to guard him from the extremes of passion.
+The magnanimity of such a conduct could not do less than produce, even in the mind of the unenlightened savage, a paroxysm of surprise, mingled with a sentiment of admiration, in which the untaught man may possibly excel his fellow-creature, whose conceptions are moulded by tenets calculated to guard him from the extremes of passion.
 For a moment the people looked wildly upon their King, whose person they adored, because that his principles were good, and his government just and mild.
 They